The Ten Books That Became Portals and How Story, Place, and Myth Shape My Photography

 All About Love explores love as a practice rooted in action.
 It focuses on honesty, clarity, boundaries, and care.
 This perspective changed how I understood connection and reshaped my definition of intimacy.

 I learned that love only becomes real when it is lived.
-Embodied tenderness holds more truth than performance ever could.
+Embodied tenderness towards the self is the only way to know how to truly give it to someone else.

 When I document elopements, I focus on the moments that carry meaning.
 These are not just about ceremony or vows, but about the slower, quieter choices that reflect real commitment.
 I believe love reveals itself in the way we move through the experience, in the tone of the day, and in the care we extend to each other along the way.